Pluxbox/pbPlayerWeb/readme.md

 * **renderTo** <Node/String/PBDom>
 	* Element where the pbplayer should be rendered to.
 Default: null, Note: If none given, renders after script tag

+> All path values must end with a slash

 ### PB.Player

 	var player = PB.Player({